zimmermanc6588/mood-tracker/README.md

 # mood-tracker

 ## Purpose
  An easy way to log your current mood and activity.
-That is saved for your furture references.
+That is automatically saved on the page for your future reference.
  ## Built With
  * HTML
  * Materialize